 Our only colour strip, Joe Alien now finds himself in the very capable hands of a new artist, namely Ron Smith who drew the pin up in the last issue.
 Taking over from Massimo Belardinelli is no small feat and Ron’s style is completely different.
 At first I approached this with trepidation.
 I had loved Massimo’s work in the first two issues, particularly his furry man-eating plants.
 But I needn’t have had any concern.

-Ron brings a fresh new style to the comic, reminding me very much of early Geoff Senior from Marvel UK‘s The Transformers.
+Ron brings a fresh new style to David Robinson‘s scripts, reminding me very much of early Geoff Senior from Marvel UK‘s The Transformers.
 The clean, sharp visuals are a perfect match for this most alien of alien characters and the nightmarish jungle he and his team are trapped in.
 In fact I’d even go so far as to say the plants look even more menacing and the action more dramatic.
 This isn’t to take away from Massimo’s work of course, but after reading this latest chapter I think Ron is an even more suitable artist for this story.

 The resolution to last issue’s literal cliffhanger sees Joe using his telescopic legs to cushion his fall, the plant which caused it falling down on top of him, knocking him to the ground where the impact on his head causes his external brain pack to disconnect.
 As explained in the first issue and kind of given away in last issue’s promo, this turns him into a gibbering loony, to put it politely.
 His race were so obsessed with obtaining more knowledge they had to manufacture artificial brains for themselves, regardless of the risks!
 I love both these panels above, the exciting landing and the funny craziness.